depXOfficial/depXCognitoSetupCmd/README.md

 3. https://youtu.be/HuE-QhrmE1c?si=59YCh7dZb-HhjtsQ

 ## Run
-You can download the binary from the releases or install it using the instructions in the next section
+You can download the binary from the releases section or install it using the instructions in the next section

 ## Installation